jschappel/Flax/README.md

 - [X] Update the Repl to read .flax files
 - [X] Add global assignment to the language
 - [X] Add lexical scoping to the language
+- [X] Add conditionals to the language
+- [ ] Add loops to the language
+- [ ] Make the language turing complete
 - [ ] Add immutable variables to the language
 - [ ] Add Structures to the language